YunHsiao/Crysknife/README.md

 This repository is meant to be used as part of an engine plugin.

-You should copy this project to your engine plugin:
+You should clone this project to your engine plugin:
 ```
 Engine/Plugins/${ProjectName}/UnrealSourceInjector/
 ```